Mru-exe/Monke/README.md

 ### Project Overview

 MonkeFoolery is a 2D platformer game inspired by the original 1981 Donkey Kong.
-Built with Java & OpenGL using Maven.
+Built with Java & JavaFX.

 ---